o0oke/o0oke.github.io/post/misc.md

 * The <a href="https://v.youku.com/v_show/id_XMjMxNzU0MTk2.html" target="_blank">rock&roll version of Cannon</a> which I love, still remember and greatly touched when make it as the ending background music  of the team's annual party at 2017.

-<h2 id="m2">Chapter 2 - Notes of my laptop, a Thinkpad X201 with Manjaro and a DT with UOS.</h2>
+<h2 id="m2">Notes of my laptop, a Thinkpad X201 with Manjaro and a DT with UOS.</h2>

 Learnning and do some summary for the personal development.
 I always use the ngrok to setup a free host for it. to test some development on the page of notes
 And I also setup a PC which is install UOS v20 for powerful usage for personal research.